With the rising number of security breaches and hacks, it is better to avoid losses by identifying and protecting sensitive data from exposure

 The security of the entire system including sensitive data capture and authorization, tokenization methodology; storage, use, and subsequent access is dependent upon the customer’s own tokenization implementation.

 Companies should consider using Tokenization solutions to protect their sensitive data.
 With the rising number of security breaches and hacks, it is better to avoid losses by identifying and protecting sensitive data from exposure.

-Those considering Tokenization Solutions should ensure that these systems are Common Criteria and NIST FIP140 certified to ensure that the systems being evaluated have actually been cryptographic tested and assessed.
+Those considering Tokenization Solutions should ensure that these systems are Common Criteria and NIST FIP140 certified to ensure that the systems being evaluated have actually been cryptographically tested and assessed.

-Tokenization is simpler to use with existing software applications processing sensitive data, saving time and money altering applications, files and databases to use ciphertext.
-When combined with a secure implementation of an accredited solution, tokens can save a company and their customers’ data from exposure and theft.
+Tokenization is simpler to use with existing software applications processing sensitive data, saving time and money by altering applications, files, and databases to use ciphertext.
+When combined with a secure implementation of an accredited solution, tokens can save a company and its customers’ data from exposure and theft.